 How could the Law of Moses be ‘done away with’ and ‘abolished’ for some believers and not others?

 It is “assumed” by some today that the Law of Moses is bondage and legalism for pagans/gentiles coming into the faith but not for Jews coming into the faith?
 What kind of crazy doctrine is that?
-Please read ‘The Law: Freedom or Bondage‘.
+Please click this link and read ‘The Law: Freedom or Bondage‘.

 How could Jesus, a Jew and the Messiah of Israel, “do away with” the Law of Moses for the “nations”, who never knew about the Law, but not “do away with” it for his own people Israel?